autistic-symposium/searcher-cowswap-py/README.md

 #### Liquidity sources

 * Support for constant-product AMMs, such as Uniswap V2 (and its forks).
+An Uniswap pool is represented by two token balances.

 #### Orders types